 The job was almost a dream.
 A dream about fabrics.
 A dream come true in some ways.
 Not just making a dress other people would wear, but making it with such amazing materials.

 Some other pieces came after this one, but this one was the reason I always keep an eye on wherever I can find some forgotten old lace or a damaged piece of vintage clothing.
 Not just for sustainability but for respect.
-Some old fabrics are such a good quality than mending will give them another decade of life in your wardrobe.
+Some antique fabrics are such a good quality than mending will give them another decade of life in your wardrobe.

 They deserve it.
 So do you!